 There are varying degrees of compartmentalizing when it comes to our relationship with animals--not just those we eat.
 There is the extreme side of it: hunters who love their dogs yet happily shoot deer or have their beloved dogs chase down and rip apart foxes for “sport” … and then dine on a juicy piece of steak.

-To a lesser degree, there are the animal rights activists who staunchly advocate for the humane treatment of animals, yet continue to eat meat despite the abuse that goes on behind slaughterhouse doors.
+To a lesser degree, there are animal welfare groups who promote the humane treatment of animals, yet continue to eat meat despite the standard practice of abuse that goes on behind slaughterhouse doors, and the fact that there is no humane way to kill an animal who wants to live.

 And somewhere along the middle are the majority of people: those who love cats and dogs, condemn animal abuse, and yet they eat meat, dairy and eggs.